lhr-solar/Peripheral-SOM-Boot/README.md

 # Design Considerations
 - Can be larger than Peripheral SOM
 - Front layer (top) will be sandwiched with Peripheral SOM
+  - **Throughole and other bottom mounted Peripheral SOM components may interfere with front layer (top)**
   - Outline provided on drawing layer for convenience

 # Images